 Blended learning refers to a mix between a traditional classroom and an e-learning or online learning course.
 Students are required to be physically present for a predetermined number of classes, but the majority of coursework is still done online.
 For example, students might have assignments due on Monday and Wednesday that are submitted online, but are expected to attend a Friday class on campus.

 This is another umbrella term that can refer to any texts, syllabuses, discussion forums and other resources made available for students online.

-Digital curriculum is a more specific is more specific; it refers specifically to the texts, lectures, tests and multimedia components that are used for instruction.
-In other words, a collection of resources that together constitutes a complete online course.
+Digital curriculum is more specific; it refers specifically to the texts, lectures, tests, and multimedia components that are used for instruction.
+In other words, digital curriculum refers to a collection of resources that together constitute a complete online course.

 Finally, e-textbook or digital textbook is the narrowest term; it refers to a single work that has been made available in an e-reader compatible format like .pdf, .epub, or .txt.

 Digital Learning: The Present and Future of Education